djordjevicv/djordjevicv/README.md

 # Hi, my name is Vojin.
 Nice to meet you! 👋🏻

 <div align="justify">
-I'm a full-stack software developer and computer science student on a lookout for the opportunity to collaborate with you on building software solutions from the ground up, or bring the existing ones to the next level.
+I'm a <b>full-stack software developer</b> and <b>computer science student</b> on a lookout for the opportunity to collaborate with you on building software solutions from the ground up, or bring the existing ones to the next level.
 I specialize in:
 <br>✅ Front-End Web Development
 <br>✅ Back-End Web Development
 <br>✅ Mobile App Development